tomverbeure/fake_parallel_printer/README.md

 * Issue a print operation on the host.
 * A new file will be generated for each print operation

-## Converting Parallel Port Captured File
+## Converting a Parallel Port Captured File

 * PCL: use [Ghostscript](https://ghostscript.com/releases/gpcldnld.html)